 Baylor vs. Miami (FL) Women's Basketball Predictions & Picks - December 16

-Saturday's game features the No. 10 Baylor Bears (8-0) and the No. 24 Miami Hurricanes (8-0) facing off at Frost Bank Center (on December 16) at 5:00 PM.
-This matchup, according to our computer prediction, will result in a 70-66 win for Baylor.
+Saturday's game between the No. 10 Baylor Bears (8-0) and No. 24 Miami Hurricanes (8-0) squaring off at Frost Bank Center has a projected final score of 70-66 (according to our computer prediction) in favor of Baylor, who is listed as a slight favorite by our model.
+The game will start at 5:00 PM ET on December 16.

-The Bears head into this game following a 99-37 win against Delaware State on Thursday.
+The Bears enter this matchup following a 99-37 win over Delaware State on Thursday.

-The Bears are coming off of a 99-37 victory against Delaware State in their last game on Thursday.
-The Hurricanes head into this contest after a 75-70 victory over DePaul on Friday.
-Bella Fontleroy scored a team-leading 14 points for the Bears in the win.
-Jasmyne Roberts scored 16 points in the Hurricanes' victory, leading the team.
+In their last game on Thursday, the Bears earned a 99-37 victory against Delaware State.
+The Hurricanes' most recent contest on Friday ended in a 75-70 victory against DePaul.
+In the Bears' win, Bella Fontleroy led the way with a team-high 14 points (adding 11 rebounds and one assist).
+Jasmyne Roberts totaled 16 points, seven rebounds and one assist for the Hurricanes.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!